brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-06.md

 all.
 You've heard of her impending nuptials?
 I do hope you will be able to attend.
 As her *best* friend, we'd welcome you as family."

-Robert suddenly went pale*.
+Robert suddenly went pale\[^116-3].
 Harry himself couldn't stop himself from suddenly pulling his hand free, his eyes revealing the betrayal he felt.
 Robert opened his mouth, to explain or to deny, but was interrupted yet again by Lucius.

 "Why don't you go to my office and get the paperwork yourself?
 It's in the red file on top of my desk.
 I would like to speak with Harry for a little while."